Johan Renat: Dzungarian captivity and return to Sweden

 In Dzungaria, Renat helped the khans Tsewang Rabtan and Galdan Tseren organize their campaigns against Qing rule in Central Asia.
-Among other things, he organized an artillery regiment and helped the Dzungars to cast cannons.
+Among other things, he organized an artillery regiment and helped the Dzungars cast cannons.

 Renat also met a Swedish woman who was also a Dzungar captive.
 This was Brigitta Scherzenfeldt, who hailed from Scania.
 Twice widowed, she had married a German prisoner who had taken Russian service and been assigned to Siberia.
 Their convoy was seized by Dzungar raiders in 1716, who killed her husband.
 She later married Renat.

 In 1733, Renat and his wife were allowed to leave.
 They returned the following year to Stockholm, accompanied by four Dzungar female servants, who were baptized when they arrived in Sweden.
 Renat's family bought a house in Gamla stan, where they settled down.
 In 1739, Renat was promoted to the rank of captain in the Swedish army.
 The same year, he remarried the industrialist Elisabet Fritz.